Haffi112/find_the_spammers/README.md

 # find_the_spammers
 Sort the twitter users you follow and haven't liked by how active they are.

 As a somewhat regular twitter user I felt that a feature was missing to suggest which accounts to unfollow based on disinterest.
-There are several reasons in my opinion to follow an account but to me the most significant one for me is the signal to noise ratio.
+There are several reasons in my opinion to follow an account but for me the most significant one is the signal to noise ratio.

 # Setup
 To run the script you need the [python-twitter](https://python-twitter.readthedocs.io/en/latest/index.html) API.
 Furtheremore, you need to get an API key from Twitter (see instructions [here](https://python-twitter.readthedocs.io/en/latest/getting_started.html)).
 With that you are good to go.